Sche7/SudokuSolver/README.md

 You should see that all tests passes.

 ### Running SudokuSolver from terminal
 In the terminal, simply use the command <code>solve</code> followed by an input filepath.
-Note that the input file must have .txt format with space as seperator.
+Note that the input file must have .txt format with whitespace as separator.
 For example: <br>
 ```
 0 0 9 0 0 0 4 6 3
 0 0 6 3 4 0 5 2 9